gonzalocibeira/Anki_JPDeck_Autobuilder/README.md

 - **CSV ingestion** – Reads a single-column CSV (any common delimiter) containing Japanese terms.
 - **Automated enrichment** – Queries several public APIs (Jisho, Tatoeba, Japanese Wikipedia, Kotobank dictionary, and DuckDuckGo image search) to supplement each term with kana readings, English glosses, example sentences, monolingual definitions, and related imagery.
+- **Audio synthesis** – Generates optional Japanese text-to-speech clips for each term using gTTS and bundles them with the deck.
 - **Deck append support** – Reuses stored deck/model IDs so newly generated cards merge with an existing deck when imported into Anki.
 - **Progress feedback** – Displays a Rich-powered progress bar and build summary in the terminal.
 - **Media packaging** – Downloads image assets and bundles them alongside the deck for a ready-to-import `.apkg`.